baaastijn/ovh_pricelist/README.md

 ## Features
 Thanks to datatables.net scripts :
-* Table view of all OVH.com dedicated servers with hardware, price, availabilities informations.
+* Table view of all OVH.com dedicated servers with hardware, price, and few other informations.
 * Sorting and filtering
 * Export to CSV / EXCEL / PDF / JSON